Ryan8765/deployqb/README.md

 	"prodPrefix": "<your production prefix>",
 	"devPrefix": "<your development prefix>",
 	"dbid": "<your Quick Base dbid>",
-	"realm": "<your Quick Base realm>",
+	"devDbid":"<if your dev/prod environments are different Quick Base applications this will be populated>", "devAndProdQuickBaseApplications":"<either 'yes' or 'no' - determines whether dev/prod are diff Quick Base apps>", "realm": "<your Quick Base realm>",
 	"filesConf": [
 		{